MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-report-layout.md

 If you need your report to change style for different types of content, consider using different *Sections* in your Word layout.
 Within each section, you can have different formatting, such as page or table layouts, and headers/footers.

 > [!NOTE]
-> Use of section breaks in Word layouts are currently only supported for reports that do not use the **WordMergeDataItem** property.
-If section breaks are present in a layout used in such a report, then the user will see this error message:
+> Using section breaks in Word layouts is currently only supported for reports that don't use the **WordMergeDataItem** property.
+If section breaks are present in a layout used in such a report, then the user sees this error message:
 >
 > `You cannot run the report because the {0} layout contains section breaks that conflict with the sections in the report.
 Remove the section breaks from the report layout, and then run the report.`